Project Milestone Examples

 - Formation of strategic partnerships and other alliances

-Target the use of these typical milestones in your project planning to ensure that these important events do not go unnoticed in dust in the pursuit of loftier and higher profile milestones, such as the rollout of the final product or demonstration to the major stakeholders.
+Target the use of these project milestone examples in your project planning to ensure that these important events do not go unnoticed while pursuing loftier and higher profile milestones, such as the rollout of the final product or demonstration to the major stakeholders.
 The use of these well placed intermediate milestones will help the project stay on track and prepare your team for the adrenaline rush of seeing the final milestone achieved.

 - Image Credit: Apollo 11 launch courtesy of NASA under public domain license at http://commons.wikimedia.org/wiki/File:Apollo_11_Launch_-_GPN-2000-000630.jpg